Bailey Flint: College career

 Flint played 49 games in five seasons with the Toledo Rockets from 2017 to 2021, recording 211 punts for 8,501 yards and an average of 40.3 yards per punt.
 He also had 16 touchbacks and only had one punt blocked.

 As a freshman, Flint played in all 14 games and recorded 47 punts for an average of 38.0 yards, including a season-long 57-yard punt against Ball State.
 As a sophomore, he appeared in 13 games and punted 61 times for an average of 40.9 yards.
 In a win over Bowling Green, Flint ran for a first down after a fake punt.
 Two weeks later, he punted eight times for an average of 41.4 yards against Buffalo, earning Mid-American Conference (MAC) West Co-Special Teams Player of the Week honors.
 As a junior in 2019, Flint averaged 47.3 yards per punt until he missed the final eight games after suffering a season-ending injury that damaged several ligaments in his left ankle.
 In a win over Colorado State, he averaged 52.0 yards on six punts, including a career-high 72 yarder in the first quarter.

 Prior to his senior season in 2020, Flint was named to the preseason watchlist for the Ray Guy Award, given to the nation's best punter.
 He was also named a team captain.
 Flint punted 19 times for an average of 36.4 yards per punt before the remainder of the season was canceled due to the COVID-19 pandemic.

 He used the extra year of eligibility granted to college athletes due to the shortened 2020 season and returned to Toledo for a fifth year in 2021.
 Flint was named to the Ray Guy Award preseason watchlist for the second year in a row.
 He punted 64 times for 2,578 yards and an average of 40.3 yards per punt.
 In a loss to Notre Dame, Flint punted seven times for an average of 45.4 yards, including punts of 68 and 57 yards, and earned MAC West Special Teams Player of the Week honors.

 Professional career

 Hamilton Tiger-Cats

-Flint was selected by the Hamilton Tiger-Cats of the Canadian Football League (CFL) as the second overall pick in the 2022 CFL Global Draft.
+Flint was selected by the Hamilton Tiger-Cats of the Canadian Football League (CFL) as the second overall pick in the 2022 CFL global draft.
 Later that month he was invited to the Pittsburgh Steelers rookie minicamp on a tryout basis, but was not signed.

 On May 5, 2023, it was announced that he had signed with the Tiger-Cats.
 He played in eight games in 2023 where he had 52 punts with a 45.1-yard average.
 He was released on June 1, 2024.

 Saskatchewan Roughriders

 On April 7, 2025, it was announced that Bailey had signed with the Saskatchewan Roughriders.
+He was released on June 2, 2025.